dCache/dcache/docs/TheBook/src/main/markdown/config-SRM.md

 **Access latency**
 The two values allowed for access latency are `NEARLINE` and `ONLINE`.

 -   `NEARLINE` means that data stored in this reservation is allowed to migrate to permanent media.
-Retrieving these data may result in delays associated with preparatory steps that the storage system has to perform to make these data available for the user I/O (e.g., staging data from tape to a disk cache).
+Retrieving this data may result in delays associated with preparatory steps that the storage system has to perform to make this data available for user I/O (e.g., staging data from tape to a disk cache).

 -   `ONLINE` means that data is readily available allowing for faster access.

-In case of dCache `ONLINE` means that there will always be a copy of the file on disk, while `NEARLINE` does not provide such guarantee.
+In case of dCache, `ONLINE` means that there will always be a copy of the file on disk, while `NEARLINE` does not provide such guarantee.
 As with retention policy, once a file is written into a given space reservation, it inherits the reservation's access latency.

 If a space reservation request does not specify an access latency, we will assign a value given by `dcache.default-access-latency`.
 The default value is `NEARLINE`.